Are Trash & Recycling Picked Up on Labor Day 2019?

 Labor Day 2019 falls on Monday, September 2.
 The national holiday means no work and a three-day weekend for many Americans, and is recognized by most as the last real opportunity to celebrate the summer.
-As a result, there are a number of businesses that will be closed in observance of Labor Day.
-Is garbage pick-up included on that list?
+As a result, there are a number of businesses that will be closed in observance of Labor Day, including schools, banks, mail delivery, and the stock market.
+So, is garbage pick-up included on that list of businesses closed on Labor Day 2019, or will they be open to provide service?

 Although trash pick-up schedules are dependent on your location, it appears that many garbage disposal companies will not be operating on the Monday holiday.
 Which means, if you’re having a Labor Day party or barbeque, be prepared for delays in trash and recycling pick-up until after the holiday has passed and plan accordingly.